-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to Health and Wellbeing Coordinator. - If the Health and Wellbeing Coordinator is unavailable, the Assistant Principal will take on this role. - If the concerns relates to the conduct of staff member referred to above, notify the regional office who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to Wellbeing Learning Specialists. - If the Wellbeing Learning Specialists is unavailable, the Assistant Principal will take on this role. - If the concerns relates to the conduct of staff member referred to above, notify the principal or regional office who must then take on responsibility for ensuring our school follows these procedures.